4thrun/Data-Mining-Experiments/README.md

 Learn how to draw word cloud\.

 ## 5\.
-Chinese\-News\-Digest\-Classification
+Chinese\-News\-Digest\-Classification📣

-This experiment implements CNN (Convolutional Neural Networks) to make inference using a dataset of 56821 pieces of Chinese news digest fetched from websites\.
+This experiment implements **CNN (Convolutional Neural Networks)** to make inference using a dataset of 56821 pieces of Chinese news digest fetched from websites\.
+The purpose of the model is to classify sentences into one of ten categories\.

 ## 6\.
 To be continued ...